Arthropod Management Guidelines for Dairy Cattle and Dairies

 Cockroaches

 Although there are several different species of cockroaches, only three are considered pests at dairies in Mississippi: the American, smoky brown, and German cockroaches.
 American cockroaches are about 1½ inches long and are reddish brown.
 The smoky brown cockroach is 1 to 1¼ inches long and is dark brown to black.
 After mating, females develop egg cases that remain attached to their body for about 24 hours.
 Then, the egg case is indiscriminately dropped at some point or is glued to a surface.
-Egg cases contain 14–16 eggs for the American and 24 eggs for the smoky brown cockroach.
+Egg cases contain 14 to 16 eggs for the American and 24 eggs for the smoky brown cockroach.
 Females of both species produce about 20 egg cases during warmer months of the year.
-The German cockroach is much smaller than the other two species, measuring only about ½–5/8 inch long as an adult.
-It is light brown with two dark stripes on the cap (pronotum) above the head (see figure above).
+The German cockroach (see illustration) is much smaller than the other two species, measuring only about ½ to 5/8 inch long as an adult.
+It is light brown with two dark stripes on the cap (pronotum) above the head.
 German cockroach females keep the egg case until the eggs are about to hatch.
 At this point, the egg case is attached to a surface in areas frequented by the female.
-Each female produces four to eight egg cases, with each case containing 30–48 eggs.
+Each female produces four to eight egg cases, with each case containing 30 to 48 eggs.
 In some situations, German cockroaches are found in natural settings, but mostly they are found in buildings.
 The American and smoky brown cockroaches can be found either outside or inside buildings.
 Once inside, the insects prefer warm, moist areas with an available food supply, often around pipes, hot water tanks, or sewage systems.
 Smoky brown cockroaches are often found in slightly drier areas than either the American or German cockroaches.
 Cockroaches forage for food at night and feed on a wide variety of foods, including animal excrement, milk, milk byproducts, dead insects, fresh or dried blood, or any food that could be used for human consumption.
 Depending on feeding sequence, these insects might serve as a mechanical vector by moving disease organisms from one food source to the next.

 Spiders

 These arthropods often live around dairy barns.
 Although spiders do not usually cause problems with livestock, their webbing could be perceived as unsanitary during inspections, and their webs collect dust and insect body parts, which can contaminate milk.
 However, you might also argue that spiders are a form of biological control since they feed on insects and flies.
-Two spiders that might be found around barns are the house spider (see drawing) and the long-bodied cellar spider.
-The house spider is small, only 3–5 millimeters long.
-As described in How to Know the Spiders, 3rd edition, by B.J.
-Kaston et al, “This extremely common spider is found most often in barns and houses where it makes its webs in the corners of rooms and in the angles of windows.”
+Two spiders that might be found around barns are the house spider (see illustration) and the long-bodied cellar spider.
+The house spider is small, only 3 to 5 millimeters long.
+As described in How to Know the Spiders, 3rd edition, by B. J. Kaston et al., “This extremely common spider is found most often in barns and houses where it makes its webs in the corners of rooms and in the angles of windows.”
 The cephalothorax (front part of the body) is yellowish-brown, while the abdomen is off-white to brown with distinctive gray striping.
 Long-bodied cellar spiders have extremely long abdomens when compared to the rest of the body.
 They are pale yellow except for a gray area behind the eyes.
 Females are about a centimeter long.
 These spiders spin large, irregular webs.

 Mosquitoes